Jark/UniversalWebServer/README.md

 # UniversalWebServer
-Web server for Windows IOT built in Windows
+Web server for Windows IOT built with Windows Universal